ERS-HCL/custom-bootstrap-navbar/README.md

-# customizeNavbar
+# Customize Navbar

-you can customize your navbar using this navbar.
+you can customize your navbar using this navbar angular directive.